 For spiritual people who have some experience of this place of authenticity, there is no need to ask.
-Once there is some experience, one way or another seekers want to get there – however long it takes.
+Once there is some experience of real truth or autonomy, one way or another seekers want to get there – however long it takes.
 But from the outside do conditioned people envy such spiritual seekers?
-Conditioned people have their famous icons, that is who they envy – the wealthy and famous, why bother with spirituality?
-Or maybe only bother with seekers who express an interest?
+Conditioned people have their famous icons, that is who they envy – the wealthy and famous; why bother with spirituality?

 Compassion for all to experience all the joys they can.

-Compassion for all not to be exploited.
+Compassion for all to end suffering by not being exploited.

-To see the way this compassion can work we have to see the reality of the way conditioning works and the way minds are conditioned.
-In Buddhism conditioning is considered in terms of paticcasamuppada - dependent origination.
-Paticcasamuppada has a series of steps that lead to clinging, and much work can be done to avoid attachment and clinging on an individual level; there are many ways a seeker can work with paticcasamuppada.
 There are a number of times where Jac has worked on releasing conditioning through ideas beliefs etc., it is central to her way towards authenticity.
 So far (in her book) she has only considered this way towards authenticity on an individual level ie helping seekers who have already begun working on the path and who have come to her for guidance.
+The Buddhist guidance of the 4 Noble Truths and paticcasamuppada are also advice for the individual.

 Compassion for all to experience all the joys they can.

-Compassion for all not to be exploited.
+Compassion for all to end suffering by not being exploited.

 If we are being authentic are we not being natural?
 If we are following our paths are we not being natural?
 If we are living naturally are we not living in harmony with nature?
-Joy arises from this but isn’t living in harmony enough?
+Joy arises from this, but isn’t living in harmony enough?

 So we can see why there is conditioning, and why compassion bothers with the path and spiritual awareness, but what is the mind that is conditioned?
 If we don’t know where the conditioning takes place how can we begin to release the conditioning?
-Let us consider zandtaomed’s meme for meditation:-

 Compassion for all to experience all the joys they can.

-Compassion for all not to be exploited.
+Compassion for all to end suffering by not being exploited.

 Some might argue that this is not true because institutional paths are accepted within our conditioning society.
 And the answer to this lies in the word compromise.
 Institutional paths cannot have compassion because compassion works against society’s conditioning.
-We can see this in the recent acceptance of mindfulness, McMindfulness, where the teaching of mindfulness leads to wellbeing within the world of work, but does not lead to the compassion for people being exploited and does not lead to the awareness of death and poverty through accumulation including war.
+We can see this in the recent acceptance of mindfulness, McMindfulness, where the teaching of mindfulness leads to wellbeing within the world of work, but does not lead to the compassion for people being exploited and does not lead to the compassionate need to end the death and poverty through accumulation including war.
 A significant compromise is institutional focus on wisdom that can lead to spiritual bypassing, so we have to be aware that institutional compromise focuses on wisdom and risks the transcendence that becomes spiritual bypassing.
 To counter this compromise we have love:-

 Looking at psychological conditioning in this way we have two approaches for removing conditioning:-